fritzo/lyro/README.md

-# langpyro
-Probabilistic Programming with Language Models
+# lyro - Probabilistic programming with language and foundation models